 In the UK, it’s a legal requirement to comply with Building Regulations when installing new or replacement windows.
+Understanding which rules apply — and how they have changed — can save you from costly mistakes and compliance failures.

 These regulations are important because they help keep you and your family safe, reduce your energy bills, and make your home more comfortable.